OfficialTeamUIX/goXIP/README.md

 # goXIP
 A modern re-implementation of XIP management tools for the original Xbox.
+Currently in beta.
+Extracted and Created file may not work as intended.
+Let us know on Discord! https://discord.gg/VcdSfajQGK
 # To-Do
 * Fix mesh extraction.
 This is above Milenko's pay grade.
 Something is off.
 * Add archive creation.